 Would-be lawyers must understand themselves before they dive in and forge a career as a lawyer.
 Do you cope well under pressure?
 Does stress bring the best out of you or make your life miserable?
 Do you like daily challenges, or would you rather leave work behind when you walk out the office?

 Take the time to consider who you are and how you’d like to spend your life.
 Then, follow a legal career path that suits your specific interests and idiosyncrasies.
+If you’re considering applying to law school, check out our guide on the educational requirements for being a lawyer to get a head-start on your legal journey.

 We published this blog post in May 2022.
 Last updated: .